youyanggu/covid19_projections/infections.md

 permalink: /infections/
 ---

 Click on each state to see a detailed graph of the number of COVID-19 infected individuals over time for that state.
-Note that this estimate includes all infected people, not just those that tested positive.
-So this includes asymptomatic and mildly symptomatic individuals as well.
-CLick [here](/about) to learn more about how we arrived at these estimates.
+Note that this estimate includes all infected people, such as asymptomatic and mildly symptomatic individuals, and not just those that tested positive.
+Click [here](/about) to learn more about how we arrived at these estimates.

-[Click here](#number-of-infected-individuals-by-date) to see estimates of the number of infected individuals by date.
+[Click here](#number-of-infected-individuals-by-date) or scroll down to see estimates of the number of infected individuals by date.

 ## State Recoveries
 #### When will each state have fewer than X total infected individuals at a given time?